vikinglock/bento/README.md

 bento->init("TITLE",width,height);
 ```

+by the way c++ is easy idk what they're talking about

 ### open source

 bento is open source which means that anyone on the interwebs can view this code, download it, and modify it to their heart's content. (although you're on github so you probably know what this means)